juzybits/polymedia-commando/README.md

 ZUI: Sui command line tools

 Options:
   -V, --version       output the version number
+  --json              output in JSON format (useful for scripting) -q, --quiet         suppress non-error output
+  -v, --verbose       show debug output
   -h, --help          display help for command

 Commands:
-  bulksend           Send Coin<T> to a list of addresses destroy-zero       Destroy all Coin<T> objects with 0 balance in your wallet empty-wallet       Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders  Find Coin<T> holders using the Suiscan API find-last-tx       Find the last transaction for each Sui address find-nft-holders   Find NFT holders for a set of collections via Indexer.xyz find-nft-verified  Find all verified NFT collections via Indexer.xyz find-nfts          Find all NFTs and their owners for a set of collections via Indexer.xyz help               display help for command msg-sign           Sign a Sui personal message msg-verify         Verify a Sui personal message signature random-addr        Generate pseudorandom Sui addresses send-coin          Send a Coin<T> amount to a recipient
+  bulksend            Send Coin<T> to a list of addresses bytecode-publish    Publish Move bytecode files as a Sui package bytecode-transform  Replace constants and identifiers in Move bytecode files destroy-zero        Destroy all Coin<T> objects with 0 balance in your wallet empty-wallet        Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders   Find Coin<T> holders using the Suiscan API find-last-tx        Find the latest transaction for one or more Sui addresses find-nft-holders    Find NFT holders for a set of collections via Indexer.xyz find-nft-verified   Find all verified NFT collections via Indexer.xyz find-nfts           Find all NFTs and their owners for a set of collections via Indexer.xyz help                display help for command msg-sign            Sign a Sui personal message msg-verify          Verify a Sui personal message signature rand-addr           Generate pseudorandom Sui addresses send-coin           Send a Coin<T> amount to a recipient
 ```